carla-simulator/carla/Docs/tuto_G_carsim_integration.md

 There is no way to create the `.sim` file via GUI on Ubuntu.
 In order to proceed you will need to follow these steps:

-1. Generate the `.sim` file in Windows
+1. Generate the `.sim` file in Windows or use the file template below.
-2. Move the related `.par`, `.txt` and `.vs` files to Ubuntu.
-3. Modify the `.sim` file so the variables `INPUT`, `INPUTARCHIVE`, `LOGFILE` and so on point towards the corresponding files in your Ubuntu system.
+2. Modify the `.sim` file so the variables `INPUT`, `INPUTARCHIVE`, `LOGFILE` and so on point towards the corresponding files in your Ubuntu system.
-4. Replace the `DLLFILE` line to point towards the CarSim solver which, in the default installation, will be `SOFILE /opt/carsim_2020.0/lib64/libcarsim.so.2020.0`.
+3. Replace the `DLLFILE` line to point towards the CarSim solver which, in the default installation, will be `SOFILE /opt/carsim_2020.0/lib64/libcarsim.so.2020.0`.

 The resulting file should be similar to this: